Muirfield/pocketmine-plugins/pmimporter/README.md

 Description
 -----------

+A collection of tools used for importing world maps for use with PocketMine-MP and Minecraft PE.

+It supports the following input formats:

+- McRegion (Minecraft PC Edition, PocketMine v1.4)
+- Anvil (Minecraft PC Edition)
+- PMF (PocketMine v1.3)
+- mcpe020 (Minecraft PE 0.2.0-0.8.1)

+Currently, it only support McRegion format for output.

+When importing Minecraft PC Edition world maps (Anvil and McRegion formats) it will analyze the used blocks to make sure that only blocks supported by Minecraft PE are generated.
+It does this by either mapping these blocks or removing them.
+This conversion/fitering can be tweaked with an user provided `rules` file.

+Similarly, Tiles and Entities that are not supported by Minecraft PE are eliminated.

-A collection of tools used for importing Minecraft PC world maps in Anvil and McRegion formats into PocketMine.
-It does it by converting unsupported blocks and eliminating unsupported entities.
-These unsupported features when used on a Minecraft PE client would cause the game to crash.
+This is done because using these unsupported features on a Minecraft PE client would cause the game to crash.

-As a bonus, it also supports importing maps from Minecraft Pocket Edition 0.8.1 or earlier and PocketMine-MP v1.3 maps.

 Command Usage
 -------------

+In general, the command usage is:

+* _path-to-php-executable_ _path-to-pmimporter.phar_ _sub-command_ [options]

+### Sub-commands

 	pmconvert [-c rules.txt ] [-t count] [-f format] srcpath dstpath